 On February 16, 2012, the EPA issued a final rule intended to reduce emissions of toxic air pollutants from power plants.
-Specifically, the Mercury and Air Toxics Standards ("MATS") Rule requires reductions in emissions from new and existing coal- and oil-fired steam utility electric generating units of toxic air pollutants.
+The Mercury and Air Toxics Standards ("MATS") Rule will reduce emissions from new and existing coal and oil-fired steam utility electric generating units of heavy metals, including mercury, arsenic, chromium, nickel, dioxins, furans, and acid gases, including hydrogen chloride and hydrogen fluoride.
+These toxic air pollutants are also known as hazardous air pollutants.
 The affected District facilities, which are Gerald Gentleman Station and Sheldon Station, are in compliance with the MATS Rule.